Realizing groups as symmetries of infinite translation surfaces: Geometrical preliminaries: translation surfaces

 To prove our main results, we use a particular surgery on translation surfaces called \emph{gluing along slits}.
 We describe this procedure in what follows.
 Let $\gamma_i \subset M_i$, $i = 1,2$, be two parallel geodesic segments of the same length.
 The gluing of $M_1$ to $M_2$ along the pair ${\gamma_1, \gamma_2}$ is the translation surface $M'$ obtained by cutting~$M_i$ along $\gamma_i$ and then gluing them back by identifying, using a translation, the left side of $\gamma_1$ to the right side of~$\gamma_2$ and vice versa.
 This procedure is illustrated in \cref{fig:slits}.

 The translation surface $M'$ inherits from the gluing two conical singularities of angle $4\pi$ which appear as extremities of a saddle connection parallel to $\gamma_i$ of length $|\gamma_i|$.

-\begin{remark} In the proof of our main results, we consider the following cases or variations of the aforementioned surgery: \begin{enumerate} \item Let $\gamma_1$ and $\gamma_2$ be two infinite parallel rays departing from the origin in two different copies $P_1$ and~$P_2$ of the Euclidean plane.
-We define the gluing of $P_1$ and $P_2$ along $\gamma_1$ and $\gamma_2$ as the surface $M$ that results from first gluing the spheres $\mathbb{S}^2_i \coloneqq P_i\cup\{\infty_i\}$ along the slits $\gamma_i\cup\{\infty_i\}$ and then removing the point $\infty_1=\infty_2$.
-Note that~$M$ is by construction a $2:1$ covering of the Euclidean plane, ramified over the origin.
+\begin{remark} In the proof of our main results, we consider the following cases or variations of the aforementioned surgery: \begin{enumerate} \item Let $\gamma_1$ and $\gamma_2$ be two infinite parallel rays in two different copies $P_1$ and $P_2$ of the Euclidean plane, both departing in the respective origins.
+The gluing of $P_1$ and $P_2$ along $\gamma_1$ and $\gamma_2$ is defined analogously as when~$\gamma_1$ and $\gamma_2$ are finite-length geodesic segments.
+The resulting surface~$M$ is by construction a $2:1$ covering of the Euclidean plane, ramified over the origin.
 In particular, $M$ is homeomorphic to the Euclidean plane. \item The gluing of two copies $P_1$ and $P_2$ of the Euclidean plane along two finite-length slits results in a translation surface $M$ that is homeomorphic to an annulus. \item The gluing of two copies $P_1$ and $P_2$ of the Euclidean plane along two infinite families $\{\gamma_{i,j}\}_{j\in\N}$ of parallel slits of the same length, with the property that for each $i=1,2$ the set $\{\gamma_{i,j}\}_{j\in\N}$ is a closed subset of the plane, is homeomorphic to the Loch Ness monster. \end{enumerate} \end{remark}

 The group $\GL^+(2,\R)$ acts naturally on the set of all translation surfaces: If $(S,\mathcal{T})$ is a translation surface as in the geometric definition, $\mathcal{T}=\{\phi_i\colon U_i\to\C\}_{i\in I}$ and $A\in\GL^+(2,\R)$, then $A(S,\mathcal{T})=(S,A\mathcal{T})$, where $A\mathcal{T}=\{A\circ\phi_i\colon U_i\to\C\}_{i\in I}$.
 Here $A\circ\phi_i$ denotes the \emph{post}-composition of $\phi_i$ with the linear transformation of the plane defined by the matrix $A$.
 Note that $A\mathcal{T}$ is indeed a translation atlas because: